dev-2null/ADCollector/README.md

 * GPOs (... under construction)
 * Confidential attributes ()

+## Version
+- v 2.0.0:
+    It now uses S.DS.P namespace to perform search operations, making make searches faster and easier to implement.
+(It also supports paged search. )
+    It now supports searching in other domains. (command line parser is not implemented yet).
+    The code logic is reconstructed, less code, more understandable and cohesive.

 ## Project
 For more information (current progress/Todo list/etc) about this tool, you can visit my project page:
 **https://github.com/dev-2null/ADCollector/projects/1**